 Computer chips.
-Chick-fil-A sauce.
+Starbucks syrups.
 Patagonia Baggies shorts.
 Pokémon cards.
 Seemingly by the day in the news, there is a new (and often more amusing) product that is struck by supply chain shortages and disruption.
 And with shortages affecting more of everyday life by the moment, people outside of the industry are starting to wonder what supply chain management is and what factors led to such a confluence of shortages at once.
-After all, being limited to just one packet of Chick-fil-A sauce is simply a bridge too far for many Americans.
+After all, not being able to get a Starbucks Refresher is simply a bridge too far for many Americans.

 Unfortunately, shortages and disruption are nothing new to supply chain-focused professionals, but the widespread interest is certainly new.
 Part of this increased visibility is most definitely due to the amusement of making memes about a big ship stuck in the Suez Canal.
 But the deluge of stories lays out just how impactful supply chain disruption can be – and how important it is to be better prepared in the future.
 So let’s take a look at the forces causing such turmoil in the supply chain world, and how supply chain teams can better prepare for disruption in the future.

 While the news stories of goods and services impacted have been more prevalent the last few weeks, these industry-wide supply chain issues were not exactly shocking.

 COVID-19 disruption catching up to consumers: In some industries, the effects of COVID-19 are just now catching up to the consumer level.
 For example, lumber production was largely shut down last spring to plan for a housing slump, but the housing slump never came.
 Now, there isn’t enough lumber to build new houses to catch up to demand.

 Earlier disruption isn’t only due to COVID-19: the winter storms in Texas in February caused multiple semiconductor factories to shut down for a week, and research firm HIS Markit says those weeklong closures “will be felt for months.”